Scabies in Children

 - Using other medicines on the skin as needed

 Cut your child's fingernails to help prevent infection.
 In addition, it is important to wash all clothes and bedding in hot water and dry them in a hot dryer.
 Clothing and other objects that can’t be washed should be placed in a plastic bag for at least 1 week.
 These items can include things like pillows and stuffed animals.
+People with crusted scabies are considered very infectious.
+Careful vacuuming of furniture and carpets is recommended.

 The intense itching caused by scabies can lead to bacterial infections such as impetigo.
 It can also cause thickening and scaling of the skin.